 The Behaviour Support Outreach Service works in mainstream schools, offering support to the school and/or the student.
 All of its teachers are skilled at working with youngsters who can present difficult behaviour and are able to offer both curricular and counselling support.
 Their range of interventions include consultation, observation, joint planning, giving feed back and advice to staff, individual work, small group work, in-class support, team teaching and delivering INSET.
 As well as working with students individually, in small groups or whole classes, Outreach Teachers offer support to schools in the development and implementation of whole school policies.
 The Outreach Service uniquely manages the administration of the service from a web-based Management Information Service that has been developed with and by the team.
 The Constance Bridgeman Centre is a KS4 Pupil Referral Unit (PRU), where teaching and support staff offer an alternative and compensatory educational experience to 40 students in their last two years of school, through a combination of traditional subjects and life skills.
 It is based on the Redbridge College campus, where good links have been established.
 Where appropriate, students can continue their studies for examinations started in their mainstream schools.
 Following an Ofsted inspection in October 2017, the Centre obtained a 'Good' judgment.

 Redbridge Alternative Provision (RAP), previously named Redbridge Tuition Service, is a PRU that works with children from age 5-16 who are temporarily out of school.
 The Service provides education for pupils who have been permanently excluded: those who are at the risk of exclusion; school-refusers and non-attendees; those who have medical conditions and illnesses, which preclude them attending school; pregnant schoolgirls.
 The Service has a team of teachers who work in a variety of locations.
 The aim is to teach all pupils, apart from those in Year 11, until they are able to return to school or another provision within the EOTAS (Education Other Than At School) structure.
 All pupils follow the National Curriculum and pupils in Year 11 work towards external accreditation such as GCSE, Entry Level Certificate, the ASDAN Scheme and RSA/Clait.
-Ofsted judged Redbridge Tuition Service as 'Outstanding' in May 2015.
-Following on from this judgement, Redbridge Tuition Service created and has run a 'Short Stay Group' which offers schools the opportunity to refer a pupil directly for a placement of up to 15 days.
-RAP currently also runs a provision for Year 11 pupils who have arrived in Redbridge after the Autumn half-term and for whom mainstream places are not available.
+Ofsted again judged Redbridge Alternative Provision as 'Outstanding' in December 2018.
+RAP runs a 'Short Stay Group' which offers schools the opportunity to refer a pupil directly for a placement of up to 15 days and also manages a provision for Year 11 pupils who have arrived in Redbridge after the Autumn half-term and for whom mainstream places are not available.